Hypoallergenic Earrings for Sensitive Ears: What Actually Works

 The term hypoallergenic means "less likely to cause an allergic reaction."
 However, it's not a regulated term — any brand can use it.
 What actually matters is the metal composition.

-Most earring allergies are caused by nickel, a cheap base metal found in many fashion jewelry pieces.
+Most earring allergies are caused by nickel, a lower-quality base metal found in many fashion jewelry pieces.
 When nickel contacts your skin, it can trigger itching, redness, and even blistering.

 Best Metals for Sensitive Ears